Seizure of Cash at Orlando International Airport MCO

 In these cases, we take the following steps:

-- First, we notify the agent that took the money that we are demanding “early judicial intervention” or “immediate court action” as soon as we are retained.
+• First, we notify the agent who took the money that we are demanding “early judicial intervention” or “immediate court action” as soon as we are retained.

-- Second, in accordance with Section 119.12, Florida Statutes, we send a preservation letter to the Director of Board Services Greater Orlando Aviation Authority so that all of the surveillance videos of the search and seizure can be preserved.
+• Second, under Section 119.12, Florida Statutes, we send a preservation letter to the Director of Board Services Greater Orlando Aviation Authority so that all of the surveillance videos of the search and seizure can be preserved.

 Our forfeiture attorneys are familiar with the standard operating procedures used by special agents with Homeland Security Investigations (HSI) and other law enforcement officers when conducting investigations for bulk cash smuggling at local airports in Florida.